Now accepting applications for 2023-24

 Educational Practice

-Students in the program will be expected to act as a teaching assistant (TA) for one course during their second year.
+Students in the program will be expected to gain instructional experience for one course during their second year.
 This experience typically involves leading a weekly small-group discussion section of 10 to 15 students, holding office hours for students and grading homework assignments and projects.
-This requirement is designed to provide students with a valuable teaching experience without having a significant impact on the time needed for their Capstone project work.
-In all cases, students will have taken the courses during their first year that they are asked to TA.
+This requirement is designed to provide students with a valuable instructional experience without having a significant impact on the time needed for their Capstone project work.
+In all cases, students will have taken the courses during their first year.

-Students acting as TAs provides them with important skills while working under the guidance of experienced faculty that they can subsequently transfer into the workplace.
-Even if they are not working in academia, the ability to explain concepts and interpret results for other members of the team are critical skills for a data scientist that they will acquire in their role as TA.
+This instructional experience provides students with important skills while working under the guidance of experienced faculty that they can subsequently transfer into the workplace.
+Even if they are not working in academia, the ability to explain concepts and interpret results for other members of the team are critical skills for a data scientist that they will acquire in their instructional experience.

 Admissions